dionsnoeijen/section-field/readme.md

 ## @todo (don't forget)

+- For many-to-many fields it's probably better to have two fields.
+One on each side.
 - Doctrines inflector is really powerfull, use that instead of my helper methods.
 - Move FieldTypes to separate dependency
 - Deleting a field type should ony be possible if there are no installed fields with that type.